gauthampughazhendhi/tensorflow-chatbot-generative/README.md

 `pip install -r requirements.txt`

-Python 3.6 is advisable for all platforms especially windows as Python 3.5 faced some in-built issues while training the model which was fixed in Python 3.6.
+Python 3.6 is advisable for all platforms especially for Windows, as Python 3.5 faced some in-built issues while training the model which was fixed in Python 3.6.
 Tensorflow 1.4 is mandatory for NMT model which is advanced form of Google's deprecated seq2seq model.
 By default this installs the GPU version of Tensorflow 1.4, but if you wish you could also install the CPU version.

 Download the model resources **model.zip** from the following link.